Gardening Projects for Seniors

 You can purchase seedlings at your local nursery and transplant them into your container, which can go outdoors in bright, direct sunlight as soon as the danger of frost has passed.
-Water daily, as containers dry out quickly, and fertilize with a blend formulated specifically for tomatoes every three weeks.
+Water daily, preferably filtered water, as containers dry out quickly, and fertilize with a blend formulated specifically for tomatoes every three weeks.
 You’ll enjoy a continuous harvest of tasty little cherry tomatoes all season long!
 Watch the video below to see how this is done!

 7. Make a Miniature Flowerpot Garden

 Fairy gardens have become all the rage, and for gardeners who need to grow indoors – or perhaps just want a smaller-scale outdoor project – a miniature flower pot garden is the way to go.
 You’ll need just a few simple materials, like a pot, wine corks, and soil for this fun, entertaining gardening project.

 You can grow your own salad garden indoors or outside.
 The best part about this gardening project is that it’s super customizable.
 You can grow just about any kinds of leafy greens that you enjoy (like lettuce, arugula, and kale) as well as any other mix-ins (like cucumbers, tomatoes, or onions).
 You can get as complicated or keep it as simple as you’d like!

 The video below will teach you how to grow a ton of salad in just a single raised garden bed or container!

 9. Cultivate Cress Heads